w3c/wai-curricula/content/designer/forms-and-widgets.md

 Optional ideas to assess knowledge:

 * Practical &mdash; Give students an interface containing errors and ask them to provide an overall descriptive message informing that there are submission errors.
 Assess how students provide overall informative messages when there are submission errors
-* Practical &mdash; Present students with a form field submission containing errors and ask them to provide notifications about each of the wrongly submitted field, together with suggestions for corrections when possible.
+* Practical &mdash; Give students a form field submission containing errors and ask them to provide notifications about each of the wrongly submitted field, together with suggestions for corrections when possible.
 Assess how students provide appropriate error messages for wrongly submitted fields and how they provide suggestions for corrections when possible.

 {% include excol.html type="end" %}